emilio2601/emilio2601.dev/_texts/deploying-a-web-app-ipv6-only-server.md

 fatal: unable to access 'https://github.com/dokku/dokku-postgres.git/': Failed to connect to github.com port 443 after 2 ms: Couldn't connect to server
 ```

 I was confused.
 I verified I had a working internet connection.
-I pinged `github.com` from my local machine and it was working.
-I pinged it from the server and it was not.
+I successfully pinged `github.com` from my local machine, so I knew their service was up.
+However, when I tried to reach their servers from my VPS, I couldn't connect at all.

-It turns out GitHub does not support IPv6 at all.
+It turns out that as of August 2025, GitHub does not support IPv6.
 There's a [discussion thread](https://github.com/orgs/community/discussions/10539) with hundreds of replies in the GitHub Community forum, but so far no official announcement.
-There's even a website called [isgithubipv6.live](https://isgithubipv6.live/) that you can sign up for to get notified when they enable it.
+There's even a tracker website called [isgithubipv6.live](https://isgithubipv6.live/) with a signup form to get notified when they enable it.

 I wasn't gonna wait for that to happen, and luckily I found a workaround.
 There's a proxy called [gh-v6.com](https://gh-v6.com/) that allows you to access repositories over IPv6.
 And Dokku has a way to manually specify a URL for plugin installations.